 While there is no limit on the amount you can invest in ELSS funds, the tax exempted amount is capped at Rs 1.5 lakh in a financial year.
 Effectively, this means that if you are in the highest tax bracket, then you will pay Rs 46,800 less tax than you would otherwise have done.
 Keep in mind though that this Rs 1.5 lakh limit is not limited to ELSS funds alone, but is the combined limit under Section 80C of the Income Tax Act.
 There are a number of other investments that are clubbed under Section 80C, including EPF (Employees Provident Fund) and PPF (Public Provident Fund).
-So before investing in ELSS, take into consideration what other 80C investments you have already made so you don't unnecessarily exceed the limit.
+So before investing in ELSS, take into consideration what other 80C investments you have already made so that you don't unnecessarily exceed the limit.

 ELSS funds are uniquely advantageous compared to the other tax saving investments available to you.
 There are two reasons for this.
 The first is that ELSS funds are unique in being the only viable tax-saving investment within this Rs 1.5 lakh limit that brings the benefits of equity returns.
 Sure, there are two other options that give equity-linked returns - Unit Linked Insurance Plans (ULIPS) and the National Pension System (NPS).
 However, ULIPs have a lock-in of at least five years coupled with high costs and poor transparency.
 The NPS for its part is a great product but it's a retirement solution rather than a savings one.
 It has only partial exposure to equity in addition to a very long lock-in period that effectively extends till retirement age.
 In contrast, ELSS funds have the best combination of a much lower cost than ULIPs, 100 per cent equity, and a reasonable lock-in period of just three years.